KnudsenMorten/ClientInspectorV2/README.md

 18. TPM information - relavant to detect machines with/without TPM

 Feel free to add more cool data-collections to suit your needs.
-If you want to take part in the community, please send me your collections, if you think they can be of great great value to others.
+If you want to take part in the community, please send me an email with your collections, if you think they can be of benefit of the whole community.

-Drop me an email on mok@mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.

 <br>

 # Source data - what data can I use ?
-You can use **any source data** which can be retrieved by Powershell into an object (wmi, cim, external data, rest api, xml-format, json-format, csv-format, etc.)
+You can use **any source data** which can be retrieved into Powershell (wmi, cim, external data, rest api, xml-format, json-format, csv-format, etc.)

+It is very important to understand, that the data typically needs to be manipulated before sending them - to ensure they are valid and any irrelevant data has been removed.

-ClientInspector uses several the 24 functions within the Powershell module, **AzLogDcIngestPS**, to handle source data manipulation to **remove "noice" in data**, to **rename prohibited colums in tables/DCR** - and support needs for **transparency** with extra insight like **UserLoggedOn**, **CollectionTime**, **Computer**:
+ClientInspector uses all of the 24 functions within the Powershell module, **AzLogDcIngestPS**, to handle source data manipulation to **remove "noice" in data**, to **rename prohibited colums in tables/DCR** - and support needs for **transparency** with extra insight like **UserLoggedOn**, **CollectionTime**, **Computer**:

+Check out the usage in each of the samples.

 <details>
   <summary>Examples of how to use functions Convert-CimArrayToObjectFixStructure, Add-CollectionTimeToAllEntriesInArray, Add-ColumnDataToAllEntriesInArray, ValidateFix-AzLogAnalyticsTableSchemaColumnNames, Build-DataArrayToAlignWithSchema, Filter-ObjectExcludeProperty</summary>